SOLANA-DEVNET

 Funding instructions

-1. 1Copy the universal revenue pool PDA.
+1. 1Copy the universal Distribution Pool PDA.

 2. 2Send WSOL or another SPL token to that address.